sarthak-2000/Illumio-Assignment/README.md

 or else best way is to open the project in vscode and click on play button on the top-right corner while from main.py file thats it nothing fancy is required.

 # Requirements
+---

-just download python3 thats it.
+Just download python3 thats it.

 # Logic of the code
+---